simonhauck/M-AI-SmartCars/README.md

 Our goal was to show children, and also adults the effects of driving for the environment.
 When the vehicles drive, the environment gets worse and the branches of the tree hang low.
 After a certain time the environment gets better and the tree recovers.
 Of course the bus had a less bad influence then the car.

-See our video for a demonstration... (not yet done)

 ## How does it work?